NicolasGindre/reaktor-assignement/README.md

 # reaktor-assignment
 This is my solution to the Reaktor assignment about the warehouse application.

 I tried to keep it as minimal as possible.
-The only required dependency are node and express.js.
+The required dependencies are node, express.js, node-cache, axios and fast-xml-parser.

 On the client there are no framework or librairies.
 Only pure javascript.
 The css for the table has been shamelessly copy pasted from the internet.